scrabbletank/farhome-rules/rulesdoc.md

 Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 every round.

 The size of the cloud increases by 2 and you add an enhanced die for every level cast above 5th.

+#### Shockwave
+*5th level*

+- **Casting Time:** 8 AP
+- **Range:** 10
+- **Duration:** instant
+- **Damage Type:** thunder

+You create a ball of air that explodes in a wave of pressure, hitting all creatures in a 5x5 tile area centered on a point in range.
+Make a spellcasting roll against the creatures Stamina save.
+On success they take 1 wound and 3 wound dice in thunder damage, are pushed out of the spells area, and are dazed until the end of their next turn.
+On a critical they are knocked prone.
+The shockwave is audable up to a mile away.

+The area increases by 1 and you add a wound die to the damage for every level cast aboth 5th.

 #### Wall of Fire
 *5th level*